 The ESPM major allows students to develop environmental expertise across a broad sciences and policy spectrum.
 All ESPM students take similar classes their first year, then choose one of the following tracks as a focus.

-ESPM Tracks (find requirements and sample 4-year plans via these links):
+ESPM Tracks (see requirements and sample 4-year plans via the links below):

 Each ESPM track integrates coursework in environmental policy, management, communication, and law with coursework in the applied aspects of social, physical, and biological sciences.
 This integration gives students the ability to approach environmental problems from multiple perspectives.
 In this way, ESPM majors are distinct from more discipline-specific environmental majors.